Placeholder and Float Label in MultiSelect

 </style>

-Blazor Multiselect DropDown with color placeholder
+Blazor MultiSelect Dropdown with color placeholder

 Add mandatory indicator using placeholder

-The mandatory indicator * can be applied to the placeholder by targeting its CSS class .e-float-text::after using the content style.
+Add a mandatory indicator “*” to the floating label by targeting the .e-float-text::after selector and setting the content style.

 • CSHTML